Arizona sells Unilever bonds over Ben & Jerry’s Israel move

 Arizona appears to be the first of 35 states with anti-boycott laws or regulation to have fully divested itself from Unilever following Ben & Jerry’s actions.
 Illinois warned the company in July that it had 90 days after its investment board met to change course or it too would sell.
 Florida and other states have taken similar action, according to IAC For Action, the policy and legislative arm for the Israeli-American Council.

-While Ben & Jerry’s is owned by London-based Unilever, it maintains its own independent board, which Unilever said makes its own decision on its social mission.
+While Ben & Jerry’s, which is based in Vermont, is owned by London-based Unilever, it maintains its own independent board, which Unilever said makes its own decision on its social mission.
 Ben & Jerry’s announced on July 19 that maintaining its presence in the occupied territories was “inconsistent with our values.”

 Ben & Jerry’s decision brought a strong reaction from Israel, which vowed to “act aggressively” in response to the move, including by urging U.S. governors to punish the company under anti-boycott laws.
 Arizona and 34 other states have laws against boycotts of Israel.